njbair/keyboard_firmware/README.md

     $ sudo dfu-util -D build/infinity.bin -d 1c11:b007

-### Windows
+### Building & Flashing in Windows

-At this point I haven't managed to successfully build TMK natively in Windows.
+As mentioned above, at this point I haven't managed to successfully build TMK natively in Windows.
 Instead, I use a Ubuntu VM to build the firmware, then use Atmel's FLIP application to flash the .hex file.

 Initial setup: